 As someone who does not believe there is an end in education and personal advancement, after five years, I was invited to work as a public relations adviser at the Supreme Commercial Court of the Republic of Serbia.
 I led a team of PR professionals in 17 regional courts, with whose assistance, as well as with the USAID CCASA and BES project, we managed to raise the transparency of commercial courts to the level that we received the prize for excellence in the implementation of the Law on Freedom of Information, awarded on the occasion of the International “I Have the Right to Know” Day.

-After that, a new challenge emerged: to lay the foundations of external and internal communication in the largest national exporter at the time and, also, one of the largest pollutants – the petrochemical industry.
+After that, a new challenge emerged: to lay the foundations of external and internal communication in the largest national exporter at the time and also one of the largest pollutants – the petrochemical industry.
 We laid down the basics of corporate social responsibility and became actively involved in social activities.
-To make it available to the public, we also opened a media center, that I successfully ran, until the opportunity to move from one crisis communication to another.
-I took over the establishment of the Corporate Communications Department at the largest broadband company in the region, which successfully expanded its business to a total of seven countries.
+To make it available to the public, we also opened a media center that I successfully ran until the opportunity to move from one crisis communication to another.
+I took over establishing the Corporate Communications Department at the largest broadband company in the region, which successfully expanded its business to seven countries.
 In addition to communication with commercial and private users, we also established digital communications across a variety of users and public platforms.
-Much of the communication was related to local legislation and corporate communications, which was shaken by the continuing accusations of market monopoly.
-Today, the company is the largest broadband and digital-TV company in the region of South-East Europe.
-And one of the biggest joys I remember from that period was when I got on the list of the 50 most important people of the digital television in Europe.
-The other good thing is that the foundation of that company, which I set at its feet at the time, is still active today and does great things for the society and the environment.
+Much of the communication was related to local legislation and corporate communications, which were shaken by the continuing accusations of market monopoly.
+Today, the company is the largest broadband and digital TV company in the region of South-East Europe.
+And one of the biggest joys I remember from that period was when I got on the list of the 50 most important people of digital television in Europe.
+The other good thing is that the foundation of that company, which I set at its feet at the time, is still active today and does great things for society and the environment.

-And along the way, when there is time, I do training in communication, most of which are pro bono.
-More than a few times my work has been recognized, so I received several international and national awards in marketing and PR, including a national award for the best crisis communication, a silver European award for the best marketing campaign for launching a new product, an international award for contributing to the development of the public relations profession, as well as some other smaller ones that I’m no less proud of.
+And along the way, when there is time, I do communication training, most of which is pro bono.
+More than a few times, my work has been recognized, so I received several international and national awards in marketing and PR, including a national award for the best crisis communication, a silver European award for the best marketing campaign for launching a new product, an international award for contributing to the development of the public relations profession, as well as some other smaller ones that I’m no less proud of.

-I must also mention the most valuable, self-employment experience, which lasted for little over a year, when I worked with big TV companies, film production and distribution, the pharmaceutical industry, but also small businesses and entrepreneurs, who I was teaching for free how to set up and implement their marketing and PR strategies.
+I must also mention the most valuable self-employment experience, which lasted for a little over a year when I worked with big TV companies, film production, and distribution, the pharmaceutical industry, but also small businesses and entrepreneurs who I was teaching for free how to set up and implement their marketing and PR strategies.

-When I’m not working for Microsoft or giving classes and training, I write for Forbes, Thrive Global, Medium, or slowly work on my second book.
+When I’m not working or giving classes, I write for Forbes, Thrive Global, Medium, or slowly work on my second book.
 I used to be quite a provocative journalist, but experience has taught me how to restrain myself.
 Of course, this is not always possible, especially when some of the countries in which you work are marked as less free or non-free.

 Working with different nations, cultures, and religions has made me a better and more open person.
-Working in various industries, in different markets, in unequally developed economies, with the day-to-day running of remote teams, has made me a manager who can adapt and deliver almost any business goal without difficulty.
-Working with multiple languages, on multiple communication platforms, some of which I have made with my teams from scratch, working with different media, working on different external and internal procedures and strategies, has made me a communicator that I am today.
+Working in various industries, in different markets, in unequally developed economies, and with the day-to-day running of remote teams has made me a manager who can adapt and deliver almost any business goal without difficulty.
+Working with multiple languages on multiple communication platforms, some of which I have made with my teams from scratch, working with different media, and working on different external and internal procedures and strategies, has made me the communicator that I am today.
 The communicator is still ready to learn and explore, carrying her experience as an asset, not a burden.